 A Cochrane author's most important resource is their Cochrane Review Group.
 Your Co-ordinating Editor (CE), Managing Editor (ME) and Trials Search Co-ordinator (TSC) are likely to be able to answer your questions, give you advice and help, and send you to the sources of information you need.

 The following are some other resources useful to Cochrane authors.

 Online Learning Resources for Undertaking a Systematic Review

-This set of online learning modules was developed by Cochrane in collaboration with the University of Portsmouth.
-The modules are designed to help you work through all the key topics needed to complete a Cochrane Systematic Review, along with some more advanced topics.
+This set of online learning modules was developed by world-leading experts and features over 10 hours of self-directed learning.
+The modules are designed to help you work through all the key topics needed to complete a Cochrane Review, along with some more advanced topics.
 They include presentations, interactive exercises and links to further reading.

 The following 9 modules are currently available;

 - (Free module, log in required) Introduction to conducting systematic reviews

 - (Restricted) Searching for studies

 - (Restricted) Introduction to study quality and risk of bias